pantheon-systems/documentation/source/content/wordpress-cron.md

 ## Manage WP-Cron Externally

-You can use external Crons if you want more control over your site's Cron jobs, or if you don't want WP-Cron to handle jobs internally.
+You can use external Crons if you want more control over your site's Cron jobs, or if you don't want WP-Cron or Pantheon Cron to handle jobs internally.
 This will solve the problems with high traffic and low traffic sites discussed in the Troubleshooting section.

 ### Disable WP-Cron